xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step1-SetupEnv/README.md

 # Environment setup

-In this step you will prepare the lab environment, including Custom Vision Service project and Custom Vision Service SDK.
+In this step you will prepare the lab environment, including the Custom Vision Service project and Custom Vision Service SDK.

 ## Create Custom Vision Service Project